7 min read

 Stack Overflow AI Search

-Stack Overflow’s AI-powered search, launched in late 2024, brings real-time community insights with an auto-updating feed.
+Stack Overflow’s AI-powered search brings real-time community insights with an auto-updating feed.
 Answers evolve, and the search engine highlights solutions voted up in the last 30 days.

 Devv.ai - Real-Time DevOps Search

 If you work with Kubernetes, Docker, or Terraform, Devv.ai gives you search capabilities across logs, deployment configs, and cloud monitoring tools.
-It’s tailor-made for SREs and platform engineers.
+It is tailor-made for SREs and platform engineers.

 The Future of Developer Search in the Next 5 Years